-I. Enable the RAID function in the Integrated Peripherals submenu ("Onboard Device" section) of the Award BIOS.
+- I. Enable the RAID function for Serial ATA drives in the Integrated Peripherals submenu ("Intel OnChip IDE Device" field) of the Award BIOS. - 2.
+Configure and manage RAID in the Intel ICH5R BIOS Setting Utility.
+Refer to chapter 3 for more information.